 There are a number of modalities that Sports Massage Therapists use.
 Below are descriptions of a few that I offer.

 Not your traditional Thai massage at all!
 The therapist uses their feet and legs to put you through some pregame stretches to lengthen muscles, increase range of motion and assist in preventing event injury.
 You get to stay fully clothed here (loose fitting clothing works best), so it’s also a great technique for someone new to massage styles but looking for a passive stretch, like a private yoga class.

 This modality is great for pregame massage and for postgame maintenance if you have another event coming up quickly.

 Active Isolated Stretching/Strengthening (AIS)

-AIS is a form of bodywork that asks you, the client, to initiate the movement for a stretch or strengthening exercise and then we, the therapists, take you a little further into the movement.
+AIS is a form of bodywork that asks you, the client, to initiate the movement for a stretch or strengthening exercise and then I, the therapist, take you a little further into the movement.
 It’s a great modality to increase range of motion around a joint as well as break up scar tissue (new or old) and speed up recovery.
 Good news here, you get to stay fully clothed (loose fitting clothing works best).

 This modality works very well for pregame massage and for postgame recovery.

 This technique uses a combination of passive stretches and positional release to increase joint range of motion, release myofascial constrictions (connective tissue), relax muscles and in general balance the body.
 You get to keep all your clothes on, and it’s almost like being rocked to sleep.
 It works well for pregame massage as well as general relaxing bodywork.